aurelzefi/permissions/README.md

 composer require aurelzefi/permissions
 ```

-Add the `Aurel\Permissions\HandlesPermissionsAttribute` trait to your user model.
+Add the `Aurel\Permissions\HasPermissions` trait to your user model.

 ### Publish The Config File